 It is possible to access other advanced KV functionality using the following built-in operators.
 These utilize the same bucket bindings defined in the handler, but exposer richer set of options and operators.

-Note that in this section, CAS values where they appear are of JavaScript string types (and not number type).
-This is because v8 JavaScript number type is accurate only to 53 bits, while CAS utilizes all 64-bits.
-Hence, it is both received and returned as a string type to ensure fidelity is maintained when passing CAS values from get() operations to set() operations.

 Advanced GET:

 result = couchbase.get(binding, meta)